 Since I'm here, I may as well tell you that we also bought a (much-needed) new mattress, with many thanks to today being tax day and having fantastic sales.
 Ricky could sleep on a rock slab for the rest of his life and still wake up each day fresh as a daisy, but I'm like the princess and her stupid pea when it comes to mattresses.
 Hopefully our new squishy mattress will do the trick.
 One of my favorite things to do when I shop is compare the price to something that everyone has/considers a "must have," and usually that comes back to Apple products (don't pretend like you aren't someone who knows someone who needs to have--and will totally justify spending hundreds of dollars on--the latest gadget the day it's released).
 I feel like it really puts into perspective where your money is going.
 Today, our money went into a long-term investment that is the price equivalent of a 16GB iPod touch.
 I am satisfied.

-An original composition by Katie Randall around the time of 8:26 PM
+An original composition by Unknown around the time of 8:26 PM